 How and why this works

 What ethylene does is work on the sugars that are naturally produced in every fruit (that is why fruits are known to be so sweet) and causes the banana to soften and brown.
 If you have ever wondered why a banana will go brown so quickly, it is because of the compound ethylene.

 Banana bread time!

-Snag yourself a great deal on walnuts.
+Snag yourself a great deal on walnuts at Amazon.

 This ethylene compound works inside of most every fruit, and must be given enough time to work before you can enjoy the fruits that you love most.
 So now anytime somebody asks you why fruit goes bad so quickly you can tell them, with confidence, ETHYLENE.
 (Maybe don’t say it in all caps though.)

 Keep them together

 When you are waiting for bananas to ripen there are a few things that you want to keep in mind.
 One of those things is the saying “bananas that grow together ripen together”.
 Keep your bananas on the hand (that is the term for a bunch of bananas) that they grew on so that they ripen at a consistent rate.

 Tired of using a boring old knife to slice your banana?

 One at a time